CopernicaMarketingSoftware/Documentation/Publisher/nl/rest-put-database.md

     // change this into your access token
     $access_token = "private-access-token";

-    // the database name or id that is being modified
+    // the name or id of the database that is being modified
     $id = urlencode(1234);

     // parameters to be passed to the url